JAlcocerT/JAlcocerT/content/blog/oss-photo-management.md

 * Respect the folders and pictures as you have them - Read-Only Policy.
   * You might need to play with the folder permissions `sudo chmod -R 777 /root/photoview2`
 * EXIF Metadata
   * The metadata of images and videos is automatically extracted and shown in the sidebar.
-It's also used to present images on a map.
+  * It's also used to present images on a map. *See the tab on the left called PLACES*
-* Video Support: *Ffmpeg is used under the hood to convert videos and optimize them for the web.*
+* Video Support and Playback: *Ffmpeg is used under the hood to convert videos and optimize them for the web.*
-* In theory, these is [ios App](https://apps.apple.com/in/app/photoview-media-gallery/id1578380271) that I could not get to work.
+* In theory, there is [ios App](https://apps.apple.com/in/app/photoview-media-gallery/id1578380271) that I could not get to work.
 No Android App.
 So consider it as a Web based project.

 [Photoview](https://fossengineer.com/selfhosting-Photoview-docker/) can be configured with a [docker compose **configuration file 🐳**](https://github.com/JAlcocerT/Docker/blob/main/Backups/Photos/Photoview_docker-compose.yml)